aaronbell/vttmisc/README.md

 This script clears the "SVTCA[X]" tag from your VTT source files (specifically in the TSI1 table) as these can cause misalignments of diacritical marks.
 I suggest using this script after autohinting.

 `--fix-offset`
 This script overcomes the GID restictions placed in the font due to use of the OFFSET command.
 It takes a source font, and a new font, and updates the new font with the appropriate GIDs.
+Please note that this requires a proper relationship between glyph name and GID, such as `post` table v2, to work properly.

 `--makeCVAR`
 This script generates a cvar table based on the TSIC table.
 Under most circumstances, output matches VTT's identically.*